Klaus Ihlenfeld

-Klaus Ihlenfeld (born 1934) is a German-born artist resident in the United States.
+Klaus Ihlenfeld (30 January 1934 – 15 April 2026) was a German-born American artist, sculptor, painter, and collector; moreover, recognized both for his creative work and for his wide-ranging collection of cultural artifacts.

-Life
+Life and Career

-A native of Berlin, he studied at the Academy of Fine Arts, Berlin, in 1950.
-He studied with Hans Uhlmann.
+A native of Berlin Germany, Klaus studied at the Academy of Fine Arts, Berlin in 1950 with notable German metal sculptor Hans Uhlmann.

-In 1957, he showed at the North Carolina Museum of Art.
+In 1957, he exhibited at the North Carolina Museum of Art.
+He immigrated to Barto, Pennsylvania, and was a studio assistant, collaborator, and family-friend with artist Harry Bertoia.
+Bertoia's style informed some of his works, but Ihlenfeld also developed his own unique abstract styles.

-He immigrated to Barto, Pennsylvania, and was a studio assistant to Harry Bertoia, and Bertoia's style informs much of his own work.
+Ihlenfeld is best known for his distinctive abstract metal sculptures in bronze, brass, steel; paintings, graphics, and wooden art works.
+One of his earlier metal sculptures is in the collection of the Hirshhorn Museum and Sculpture Garden.

-He is best known for his abstract works in bronze, although he has also produced paintings and graphic art.
-One of his pieces is in the collection of the Hirshhorn Museum and Sculpture Garden.
+Klaus Ihlenfeld passed away peacefully at home on 15 April 2026, at the age of 92.